-Wetsuit technology has a come a long way since surfers first started exploring colder waters.
+Wetsuit technology has come a long way since surfers first started exploring colder waters.
 Today wetsuits are warmer, more flexible, and more comfortable than ever before.
-Each year brings new advancements to make surfing more enjoyable, and 2018 is no exception.
+Each year brings new advancements to make surfing more enjoyable, and 2019 is no exception.
 We’ve reviewed our hooded suits and after talking to customers, employees, and team riders, these are the 6 best wetsuits for cold water surfing.

 O’Neill Psycho Tech 5.5/4mm

 “The Most Flexible Suit on the Planet”

 The shop favorite here at Cleanline, the Psycho Tech by O’Neill has been our best selling cold water wetsuit since it was introduced 4 years ago.
 The Psycho Tech has all the quality features you would expect from O’Neill’s top of the line suit, including their famous, super stretchy Techno Butter 3 Neoprene that really makes this suit stand out.

 Techno Butter is O’Neill’s highest-performing neoprene and allows for near unrestricted movement in cold water.
 If you’ve worn a suit with Techno Butter neoprene in the past you know it’s incredibly flexible and a comfortable fit as well.
 Techno Butter 3 is the newest version of this material and it’s been updated to be even lighter, more comfortable and flexible than ever.

 New for 2019, O’Neill has made some big changes under the hood with an update to their internal tape and liner.
 All of the seams on the inside of the Psycho Tech are now sealed with O’Neill’s TBX3 Tape.
 This tape is super lightweight and flexible so it’s able to better re-inforce and protect the seams without stiffening up the wetsuit.